rhcjcnews/rhcjc-documentation/src/content/docs/guides/overview.md

 Encountering an error or unexpected behavior?

-Check the [Troubleshooting](./troubleshooting) page to find solutions to common problems, including plugin conflicts, deployment issues, and design mismatches.
+Check the plugin's specific page to find solutions to common problems, including plugin conflicts, deployment issues, and design mismatches.

 ## 🧱 Replicating Design